-Critical thinking, problem solving, perseverance are some of the fundamental attributes you need to have if you want to become a physiotherapist.
+Critical thinking, problem-solving, perseverance are some of the fundamental attributes you need to have if you want to become a physiotherapist.

-The job of someone with career as a physiotherapist begins with the intent of promoting health and wellbeing of individuals and societies.
+The job of someone with a career as a physiotherapist begins with the intent of promoting health and wellbeing of individuals and societies.
 This could range from health promotion to prevention and rehabilitation.
 The gamut of physiotherapy includes examination, assessment, treatment planning and preparation, delivery, instruction and advice, therapeutic and rehabilitative care.
 These are geared towards improving or restoring patients’ movements, motor functions, physical challenges, etc.

 Treatments are also designed to manage or relieve pain and other impairments brought on by injuries, diseases or disorders.
 In many extreme cases, a physiotherapist will have an active role to play in a patient’s life on a daily basis.

 At the end of the day, the goal of any physiotherapist is to restore health, maximize function, minimize disability and improve the quality of life of affected individuals to the best possible degree.

 Careers360: What makes a career as a physical therapist attractive in today’s world?

 Shayamal: Physical therapy has completely transformed and diversified as a field over the past ten years.
 With new and exciting forms of training emerging and a range of different outdoor experiences to choose from, the role of the physical therapist has in itself pivoted.
 One can choose to specialize in a certain training methodology (cross fit, running, Zumba, pilates, etc.) or focus his passion towards special needs populations such as post-operative, children, para-athletes, etc. The field is going to consistently grow and evolve and with digital technology interventions, it’s going to be more focused and result-orientated.